 The mainstem Umpqua is closed to wild steelhead harvest, but remains open year-round for adipose fin-clipped steelhead.
 This fishery is primarily catch-and-release since the number of hatchery fish is relatively low compared to the number of wild fish.
-People interested in harvesting a steelhead should fish the South Umpqua from late January through April.
-Plunkers have enjoyed some success while the river was dropping.
-The river should be dropping through the weekend.
+People interested in harvesting a steelhead should fish the North Umpqua for summer steelhead as spring progresses.

 The “50 Places to go fishing within 60 minutes of Roseburg,” handout which is available online or at the office, identifies several good places for salmon and steelhead fishing.